 (Devnull Days: at the Grote Prijs van Nederland (semi-finals), 2004)

-Dreaming about making it in Los Angeles, I spent years attempting to make music that Rick eventually couldn’t ignore.
-One of these attempts resulted in the ‘Devnull’ project that I produced in 2003.
-The style incorporated breakbeats, guitar riffs and rap vocals by Zeno Zevenbergen of T99.
-If I listen to it now, it sounds like an attempt to copy the style of Linkin' Park.
-It got us as far as the semi-finals of the Dutch talent program ‘De Grote Prijs van Nederland’, a national showcase where new and experienced bands exhibit their work to get media attention and cash prices.
-I sent Rick this demo too, but I already knew that this wouldn’t work without an invitation.
-I ultimately pitched the project to a Dutch company called ‘Roadrunner’, which has an incredible artist roster in the louder category.
-The A&R was great, but he tried to polish our sound a bit too much to our liking.
-It could’ve led to an album release on a fabulous label if we had chosen to pursue that.
+For years, I had aspirations of making it in Los Angeles, and I dedicated myself to creating music that would capture Rick’s attention.
+One of my efforts resulted in the ‘Devnull’ project, which I produced in 2003.
+This style combined breakbeats, guitar riffs, and rap vocals by Zeno Zevenbergen from T99.
+Although, listening to it now, it seems like an attempt to imitate Linkin' Park’s style.
+Despite this, the project made it to the semi-finals of the Dutch talent program ‘De Grote Prijs van Nederland’, a national showcase where new and experienced bands present their work for media exposure and cash prizes.
+I sent this demo to Rick, but I knew deep down that I wouldn’t get a response without an invitation.
+Instead, I pitched the project to a Dutch company called ‘Roadrunner’, which has an impressive roster of artists in the louder category.
+While the A&R was excellent, they attempted to refine our sound a little too much for our taste.
+Nevertheless, if we had decided to pursue it, it could have led to an album release on an excellent label.

-I found out later that even the acts that made it into the studio with Rick, including Praga Khan and Joey Beltram, didn’t get far.
-I was not alone.
-I sometimes wonder what would’ve happened if I had gotten a deal with Rick in 1993.
-I would’ve probably ended up broke and miserable like many artists after their peak.
-I comfort myself with the thought that I’m probably healthier, wealthier and happier in this version of my life compared to the alternate universe where I am just another burned-out producer in LA.
+Later, I discovered that even the artists who had the opportunity to work with Rick, such as Praga Khan and Joey Beltram, didn’t achieve much success.
+So, I wasn’t the only one.
+I sometimes ponder what might have occurred if I had signed with Rick in 1993.
+I likely would have ended up broke and unhappy, like many artists who’ve reached their peak.
+I console myself by thinking that in this version of my life, I’m probably healthier, wealthier, and happier than I would be in an alternate universe where I’m just another burnt-out producer in LA.